 The Bengdoll, as the Bengal Ragdoll mix is also called, is a generously sized, floppy, longer-haired cat with the markings of a tiny leopard.
 For owners who have always wanted a cat with a wild, fierce look, which has a floppy lovable personality, this is the mix for them.
 Not only is this cat a distinctive beauty, but they are also intelligent, friendly, and docile making them a perfect feline companion.

-Unlike some other Bengal mixers, the Bengdoll is not as high-energy.
+Unlike some other mixed Bengal cats, the Bengdoll is not as high-energy.
 They love to play but are less likely to go after smaller pets in the house and will have much shorter attention spans.
-This kitty is smart enough to learn games but may not be interested in doing so.
-They are fast learners and quite friendly making them a magnet for cat lovers.
-These kiddos are soft and cuddly and do not mind being held or passed around.
-Keep in mind that this is a mixed breed, so not all cats will be as agreeable as others, though this hybrid breed is known for being affectionate and highly interactive with people.
+This kitty is smart enough to learn games but may not want to.
+They are fast learners and quite friendly, making them a magnet for cat lovers.
+These kiddos are soft and affectionate.
+They do not mind cuddles or being the center of attention.
+Keep in mind that this is a mixed kitty, so not all cats are as agreeable as others, though this hybrid breed is famous for being affectionate and highly interactive with people.